Erudika/scoold/README.md

 ### Quick Start with a managed Para backend (easier)

 [JDK 1.8 or higher](https://openjdk.java.net/) is required to build and run the project.
+All major operating systems are supported.

 0. First, you *need* to create a developer app with [Facebook](https://developers.facebook.com), [Google](https://console.developers.google.com) or **any other identity provider** that you wish to use.